 Director of Collegiate Recruitment and Retention

 Concordia University, Irvine Master's Degree in Coaching and Athletic Administration Program (MCAA) proudly announces the addition of Dr. James Forkum to its staff.
 Dr. Forkum (Jim) has had a stellar career spanning 44 years as a teacher, professor, men's basketball coach, academic and athletic administrator, college admissions director, and speaker on adult learning theory and generational differences.
-He no sooner joined the staff, and then he was named as the National Community College Athletic Director of the Year.
+He no sooner joined the staff when he was named the National Community College Athletic Director of the Year.
 The MCAA Program is delighted to welcome him as the National Director of Collegiate Recruitment and Retention.

 Jim recently served as Santa Rosa Junior College's Dean of Instruction in Kinesiology, Athletics, and Dance, and Director of Athletics.
 He oversaw a large academic program offering over 230 different course offerings and supervised a teaching staff of fifteen full time teaching faculty and over 50 part-time instructors.
 As Dean of Instruction, Jim routinely supervised all facets of the total operation of the division including major and certificate development, curriculum development, course scheduling, and faculty/staff evaluations.